IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

 3. Once you reach the final window, click the `Install` button to finish the installation.

     <img src="./images/xming-install-2.png" alt="Xming final installation window" width="50%"/>

+   Once the installation is complete, proceed to the next step.

 ## XLaunch Configuration